-- Clearly outline walkways so that everyone knows where the safe paths are. - Correct small hazards such as a screw jutting out from a door sill or a pencil lying on the ground. - Make sure electrical cords are taped down.
+- Clearly outline walkways so that everyone knows where the safe paths are. - Correct small hazards such as a screw jutting out from a door sill, a pencil lying on the floor or a loose piece of carpet. - Make sure electrical cords are taped down. - Keep drawers closed to prevent painful "trips" to the floor. - Report bad lighting immediately.